 - the applicant owns a property or has a tenancy elsewhere

 - the applicant is under 18

 - one party does not intend to live in the property

 - the applicant does not pass the Person From Abroad test

 How to take your name off a joint tenancy

-If you want to end your tenancy, you should contact your Housing Officer - Tenancy.
+To end your tenancy, you should contact your Housing Officer - Tenancy.
 If you or your partner end the tenancy, this will end the tenancy for both of you.
 If the other tenant wants to stay in the home, we will decide if we should offer them a new tenancy.
 We do not have to offer a new tenancy when a joint tenancy ends.
 Sometimes, we may decide that they are still eligible for council housing, but they could live in a smaller home, if this happens, we may offer them a new tenancy in a different property.